aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

-In the end it's just a switch that looks up a conversion method by looking at the `vc_type` member that was set up earlier in `convert_setup()` earlier.
+In the end it's just a switch that looks up a conversion method by looking at the `vc_type` member that was set up earlier in `convert_setup()`.
 Apparently Bram decided that it was simpler to have the conversion code inline in the switch.
 I must say, they are wonderfully compact (and quite simple, if you read up on the encodings).
-Still, I think it would be better if these various converters were extracted into their own little functions (I'm working on it).
+Still, I think it would be better if these various converters were extracted into their own little functions (I'm working on that).

 On success, the function returns allocated memory with the converted bytes in it.
-This is neat, but it would be nice of the function allowed to pass an output buffer to avoid allocations if it's not necessary.
-Case in point, the snippet that started this entire article could use this.
-Data from `read_buffer` is converted, and then copied to `input_buffer`.
+This is neat, but it would be nice of the function allowed to pass an output buffer.
+To avoid allocations when they're not necessary.
+Case in point, the snippet that started this entire article could make use of this.
+Data from `read_buffer` is converted (read: allocated), and then copied to `input_buffer`.
 It would be more elegant if the data could just be written to `input_buffer` by `string_convert_ext()`.

 That raises a question though: how should the caller determine how large the output buffer should be?
 It turns out iconv has this exact same